 TransportThe well stream will be transported via the Edvard Grieg field and onward by pipeline to the Sture terminal.
 The gas will be exported via the Scottish Area Gas Evacuation (SAGE) infrastructure to the St Fergus terminal in the UK.

-StatusThe field is under development, and production is scheduled to start in early 2021.
+StatusThe field is under development, and production is scheduled to start in 2021.

 ACCRUED INVESTMENTS IN NOMINAL NOK